OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

 ### Update the manifest

 1. Open the XML manifest file in the Add-in project.
+This file defines the add-in's settings and capabilities.

 2. The `ProviderName` element has a placeholder value.
 Replace it with your name.